Iron Behind the Velvet - Chapter 2

 “You tea drinkers just don’t understand.”

-Jamie snorted at this remark; Catherine smothered a laugh.
-They tried not to look at each other – and failed.
-Father harrumphed and gathering Arthur up, carrying him like a kitten, he rose to leave.
+Jamie snorted; Catherine smothered a laugh.
+Father harrumphed.
+With Arthur gathered up, carrying him like a kitten, he rose to leave.

 “He’s not, but now I am.”